 Following graduation, high school students are responsible for submitting complete, official high school transcripts with graduation date.
+In order to apply to TSC, high school applicants must:

-- 1. Applicants must complete and submit the admissions application through ApplyTexas.
+- 1. Complete and submit the admissions application through ApplyTexas.
 An active application is required to move forward with the enrollment process. - 2.
-Applicants must comply with Texas Success Initiative (TSI) requirements and meet the placement requirements with official documentation of TSI exemption or compliance (test scores or official college transcript) or take mandatory placement tests.
+Comply with Texas Success Initiative (TSI) requirements and meet the placement requirements with official documentation of TSI exemption or compliance (test scores or official college transcript) or take mandatory placement tests.
 All TSC students seeking an Associate of Arts, Associate of Science, Associate of Arts in Teaching, Associate of Applied Sciences, or a Level Two Certificate must take the TSI Assessment.
 Students enrolling in Level One Certificate programs do not need to take the TSI Assessment.
 If these students do choose to take the TSI Assessment, they will be allowed to enroll in a program even if identified as not college ready.

-- 3. Applicants who have graduated from high school must submit an official high school transcript with the high school graduation date.
+- 3. Submit an official high school transcript with the high school graduation date for those who have graduated from high school.
 Official high school transcripts must be sent by the school, electronically or sealed in an envelope.
 Transcripts may be delivered in person in a sealed envelope, with the institution's letterhead on the envelope. - 4.
-Applicants who have not graduated from high school at the time of application must still submit an official high school transcript.
-Official high school transcripts must include records of at least six (6) complete semesters and must be sent by the school, electronically or sealed envelope.
-By the end of the first semester of enrollment, a student must submit a final official transcript that includes the high school graduation date. - Applicants must provide proof of Bacterial Meningitis vaccination.
+Submit an official high school transcript for those who have not graduated from high school at the time of application.
+Official high school transcripts must include records of at least six (6) complete semesters and must be sent by the school, electronically or in a sealed envelope.
+By the end of the first semester of enrollment, a student must submit a final official transcript that includes the high school graduation date. - 5.
+Provide proof of Bacterial Meningitis vaccination.
 State law requires that entering students show evidence of receiving a bacterial meningitis vaccination or booster dose during the five (5) year period prior to enrollment.
 The law allows for some exceptions.
-Information is also available through the Texas Higher Education Coordinating Board (THECB). - Applicants must meet with an Academic Advisor if attending college for the first time, transferring with fewer than nine (9) college-level semester hours, or enrolling in college preparatory (developmental education) courses.
+Information is also available through the Texas Higher Education Coordinating Board (THECB). - 6.
+Meet with an Academic Advisor if attending college for the first time, transferring with fewer than nine (9) college-level semester hours, or enrolling in college preparatory (developmental education) courses.